QAQdev/qaqdev.github.io/_pages/about.md

 # About Me

 Hi!
 I am **Zhenglin Cheng**, a senior undergraduate student at [Zhejiang University](http://www.zju.edu.cn/english/).
 I am also a incoming Ph.D. student at [LINs lab, Westlake University](https://lins-lab.github.io).
-I love to write [notes](https://qaqdev.github.io/notes) (in Chinese), which can bring me a sense of accomplishment.
+I love to write and share [something](https://qaqdev.github.io/notes) (in Chinese), which can bring me a sense of accomplishment.

 # Research Interests

-My research interests are generally within the scope of **efficiency of AI systems**, specifically in <u>architectural design</u>, <u>training, and deploying / inference paradigms</u>.
+My research interests are generally within the scope of **efficiency of AI systems (such as large language models)**, specifically in <u>model architectural design</u>, <u>training accelerating techniques</u>, and <u>deploying / inference paradigms</u>.
 Still exploring! 🙌

 # Publications/Manuscripts